aycin1/hooks/README.md

 - react-router 7.9.0
 - uuid 13.0.0

-# Improvements
+# Optimisations

-- I intend to implement pagination within the Search component for faster loading of data on the frontend received from the third party API via the backend.
+- I intend to implement pagination within the Search component for faster loading of data received from the third party API via the backend, and so more patterns are available if desired.

 - Currently, three default lists are created upon user registration on the backend.
 I would like to establish the appropriate endpoints for users to be able to create, edit the name of, and delete their own lists.